-Get access to NCERT Solutions for Class 12 Biology Chapter 15 Biodiversity and its Conservation here.
-The NCERT Solutions for Class 12 have been presented to students so that they reap maximum benefits and experience hassle-free learning without any glitches.
-To maximize the opportunity for students in scoring high marks these solutions are updated according to the latest term – II CBSE Syllabus 2021-22 and marking schemes.
+Get access to NCERT Solutions for Class 12 Biology Chapter 15 Biodiversity and Its Conservation, here.
+The NCERT Solutions for Class 12 are provided for students to reap maximum benefits and experience hassle-free learning.
+To maximise the opportunity for students to score high marks, these solutions are updated according to the latest CBSE Syllabus 2022-23 and marking schemes.

-This page provides access to NCERT Solutions for Class 12 Biology for Chapter 15 Biodiversity and its Conservation.
-Biodiversity refers to the variety in plant and animal species, at all levels and is crucial in maintaining stability in an ecosystem.
-Grab your free copy of the NCERT Solutions for Class 12 Biology PDF of this chapter from the link enclosed below.
+This page provides access to NCERT Solutions for Class 12 Biology for Chapter 15 Biodiversity and Its Conservation.
+Biodiversity refers to the variety of plant and animal species at all levels and is crucial in maintaining stability in an ecosystem.
+Access the NCERT Solutions for Class 12 Biology PDF of this chapter from the link below.

-Access Answers to NCERT Class 12 Biology Chapter 15 – Biodiversity and its Conservation
+Access Answers to NCERT Solutions Class 12 Biology Chapter 15 – Biodiversity and Its Conservation

 1. Name the three important components of biodiversity.

 The variety of living forms found in different ecosystems is referred to as biodiversity, which includes variability in life forms from all possible sources, such as air, water and land.

 The three significant components of biodiversity are as follows:

 2. How do ecologists estimate the total number of species present in the world?

 Living entities exhibit a vast diversity on Earth.
 Researchers estimate it to be close to seven million.
 Ecologists can estimate the total number of species on Earth through a statistical comparison between the species richness of a well-studied group of insects in tropical and temperate regions.
 Later, these ratios are extrapolated with groups of other plants and animals to estimate the net species richness found on Earth.